-Research study into debt and suicide
+Research study into debt and suicide for Public Health England

 Aim

 It has long been assumed that one of the causal factors of suicide is debt.
-Recognising this as just an assumption, Public Health North East wished to explore the relationship between debt and suicide risk to gain a better understanding of the links between the two.
+Recognising this as just an assumption, Public Health North East wished to explore the relationship between debt and suicide risk to gain a better understanding of the link.
+Across the North East, there is a reassuring determination to reduce the rates of suicide.
+MMC Research were commissioned to support on a sector-led improvement project focused on suicide prevention; a study into debt and suicide.

 1. to develop a better understanding of the relationship between debt and suicide